seepick/timesheet/README.md

 Keep track of your working hours with an elegant **Kotlin DSL**.

 *No spreadsheet.
 No text file.
-Just wonderful code!*
+Just wonderful, sophisticated code supporting auto-completion and all the other amenities!*

 # Usage